Simple Face Mask Oxygen: Uses & Benefits

 • Emergency and Basic Life Support: Frequently utilized by paramedics, firefighters, and other non-medical rescue personnel trained in basic first aid for immediate oxygen administration.

-It’s important to note that the simple face mask is primarily intended for short-term oxygen support, typically for periods up to 12 hours.
+The simple face mask is primarily intended for short-term oxygen support, typically for periods up to 12 hours.
 For long-term oxygen therapy or conditions requiring precise oxygen concentration, other devices are usually more suitable.

 Advantages of Using a Simple Face Mask Oxygen